Other / mixed grade configuration · Staten Island, NY

 How many students attend Harbor View School (the)?

 Harbor View School (the) has 256 students enrolled.
-It is a other school in STATEN ISLAND, NY.
+It is a public school in Staten Island, NY.

 What is the student-teacher ratio at Harbor View School (the)?